hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 ## 10.6 Higher Order Functions

 The fact that JavaScript treats functions as values means that we can have a special kind of function in our programs: a **higher-order function**.
-A higher-order function is a function that has at least one of the following properties:
+A higher-order function is a function that has *at least one of the following properties*:

 1. It takes a function as an argument.
 2. It returns a function.

+Higher-order functions let the programmer use powerful and flexible abstractions.

-### 10.7 Functions that Accept Functions as Arguments
+### 10.6.1 Higher Order Functions - Functions that Accept Functions as Arguments

 We've seen many examples of functions that have the first property.
 Specifically, array methods like `forEach`, `map`, `filter`, and `reduce` each take a function argument.
-As these methods show, functions that take other functions give the developer a lot of power and flexibility.

 Let's pretend that we don't have a `map` method on JavaScript arrays.
 If we want to implement some code that squares all the elements of an array, we'd probably come up with something like this: